Joke Swiebel: Career and activism

-In 1968, Swiebel was elected as the national chair of the newly formed Federatie Studenten Werkgroepen Homoseksualiteit (Federation of Student Working Groups on Homosexuality, FSWGH).
-The group was an umbrella organization, which coordinated activist associations of LGBT students in Dutch universities.
-Working with the Ruimte Youth Center, the FSWGH organized the first LGBT protest in the Netherlands.
-In January 1969, Swiebel and other members of the group handed out a pamphlet and a bag of candy hearts to the members of the States General of the Netherlands at the Binnenhof in the Hague to protest Article 248bis of the Dutch Criminal Code.
-The article established the age of consent for same-sex relations at 21 and for heterosexual relations at 16, as a method of discouraging homosexuality.
-She resigned from the FSWGH presidency in 1969 to accept a post on the board of the Cultuur en Ontspanningscentrum (Culture and Leisure Center, COC), a social organization for the LGBT community which had been established in 1946.
-Initially her work with the COC focused not on activism, but on forming a legal association.
-In 1971, the year that Article 248bis was abolished, she left the COC board.
+In 1968, Swiebel was elected as the national chair of the newly formed Federatie Studenten Werkgroepen Homoseksualiteit (Federation of Student Working Groups on Homosexuality, FSWH).
+It was an umbrella organization, which coordinated activist associations of LGBT students in Dutch universities.
+In cooperation with a progressive youth center, the FSWH organized the first LGBT demonstration in the Netherlands and probably throughout Europe.
+On 21 January 1969 the demonstrators handed out a pamphlet and candy hearts to the members of the States General of the Netherlands at the Binnenhof in the Hague to protest Article 248bis of the Dutch Criminal Code.
+The article, introduced in 1911, established the age of consent for same-sex relations at 21 and for heterosexual relations at 16, as a method of discouraging homosexuality.
+From 1969 to 1971, and from 1973 to 1975, she was on the board of the Cultuur en Ontspanningscentrum (Culture and Leisure Center, COC), which had been established in 1946 as a shelter and prudent advocacy organization for 'homophiles'.
+Swiebel belonged to an action group (Nieuw Lila, i.e. 'New Lilac') that wanted to steer the COC in a more socially critical direction.

 Swiebel ran the political science library at the University of Amsterdam between 1972 and 1977.
-From 1973, she worked feminist groups like the Man Vrouw Maatschappij, coordinating actions to include sexual orientation in the fight against discrimination.
-She served on the University of Amsterdam's Grewel Committee in 1974 and 1975, organizing the university's women's studies program.
-In 1977, she began to work on the national emancipation committee, a government body that aimed to establish policy for women's economic independence and pay parity.
-She became head of the Emancipation Policy Coordination Office in the Ministry of Social Affairs and Employment in 1982 and served in that capacity until 1995.
+From 1973, she worked for feminist groups like the Man Vrouw Maatschappij, coordinating actions to include sexual orientation in the fight against discrimination.
+In 1974 and 1975, she served on the University of Amsterdam's 'Grewel Committee', which proposed to introduce the university's first women's studies program.
+In 1977, she began to work on the national emancipation committee, a government body that aimed to establish policy for women's equality.
+She served as a senior civil servant at the Department for the Co-ordination of Emancipation Policy (DCE) in the Ministry of Social Affairs and Employment in 1982 and served in that capacity until 1995.
 Simultaneously, Swiebel began serving as the head of the Dutch delegation for the United Nations Commission on the Status of Women in 1988 and was the vice chair of the commission in 1992 and 1993.
-She continued her service until 1995 and that year led the Dutch delegation for the United Nations' World Conference on Women, held in Beijing.
+She continued her service until 1995 and that year participated in the Dutch government's delegation to the United Nations' World Conference on Women, held in Beijing.
 The purpose of the conference was to create a strategic plan for the global efforts to support women's right to self-determination.